- To learn what Biomedical Sciences graduates are doing with their B.S. degrees, click here.

-To see the Biomedical Sciences section in the JCHS Catalog, click here.
+- To see Jefferson College of Health Sciences Catalog, with the Biomedical Sciences section beginning on page 62, click here.

-If you are interested in a career in health care, but are undecided about which field you are most interested in, a bachelor of science in Biomedical Sciences would launch your career.
-This program is designed to maximally prepare you for medical school, physician assistant programs, dental school, pharmacy school and other professional schools.
+The Biomedical Sciences program is designed to maximally prepare you for medical school, physician assistant programs, dental school, pharmacy school and other professional schools.
 For the student who desires to further their education through graduate studies, we provide a strong background in the disciplines of biology, chemistry and physiology.

 The mission of Biomedical Sciences is to prepare graduates with an excellent foundation in the natural sciences, to inspire lifelong learning, and to facilitate the acquisition of knowledge and skills necessary to enter graduate studies in biomedical or healthcare fields.